 Recoverable Damages for a Dog Bite

-Plaintiffs can claim several different categories of damage inflicted by the dog attack.
+Plaintiffs can claim several different categories of damage inflicted by the dog attack, including emotional scarring and trauma.
 Some damages you can recover are:

 - Current medical expenses, including the immediate treatment and examination of your injuries and necessary surgery.